pdbrown/qnap/README.md

 You should now see a copy of important-file.txt at `/backups/important-file.txt.2017-01-29`.
 Note that the current date is appended to the file name.
-If run more than once a day, the current unix epoch is appended too.
+If run more than once a day, the current unix epoch time stamp is appended too.
 The `-n 5` switch means the script will keep the 5 most recent copies, and will delete older ones.